Presentation Is Everything

 - Be assured that what they are reading and viewing on the company's website or marketing materials is accurate and consistent with what they will experience when conducting business with the company.

-It's always a good idea every few months to step back and try to look at the website and associated advertising through the customer's eyes:
+It's always a good idea every few months to step back and try to look at all platforms with which the company has an online presence, and associated advertising campaigns through the customer's eyes:

-- Ask if visitors can easily interact with the website, or understand the marketing materials.
+- Ask if visitors can easily interact with the website

-- Try to determine what questions consumers may have, and then address those questions and concerns by updating the content appropriately.
+- Try to determine what questions consumers may have

 When a company follows these simple rules, and makes sure the presentation is complete, accurate, and consistent; then customers will feel confident in doing business with the company and are more likely to purchase its products and services.